-In former Gov. Warren’s letter, he wrote the Department’s formation brought “California out of the dark ages in the field of penology and ushered in a period of enlightenment.”
+Establishing the department, he wrote, brought “California out of the dark ages in the field of penology and ushered in a period of enlightenment.”

 Did you know?

-He was first elected to the state Assembly in 1924 and the state Senate in 1930.
+First elected to the state Assembly in 1924, he was then elected to the state Senate in 1930.
 Deuel died in office in 1947 at age 79.

 Deuel was also the editor and publisher of the Chico Record newspaper from 1897 until 1945, when he and his partner, B.C.
 Richards, sold the newspaper, according to a volunteer researcher with the Chico Heritage Association.

 DVI opened in 1953 and was expanded in 1959, 1981 and 1993.

 - 1944: Senate Bill No. 1 passed, establishing the Department of Corrections.
-Richard A. McGee is named Director of Corrections by California Gov. Earl G. Warren.
+Richard A. McGee is named Director of Corrections by Gov. Earl G. Warren.

 - 1945: Guards officially became known as Correctional Officers.
 Inmate Welfare Fund established for the benefit, education and welfare of incarcerated, funded by profits from inmate canteens, handicraft sales and donations.

-- 1946: Statewide educational and vocational programs were established, including the Trade Advisory Council.
+- 1946: Statewide educational and vocational programs established, including the Trade Advisory Council.
 Also, Deuel Vocational Institution, originally called the California Vocational Institution, opens near Lancaster.
 Prison moves to Tracy in 1953.
-Meanwhile, Correctional Training Facility at Soledad also opens.
+Meanwhile, Correctional Training Facility at Soledad opens.

-- 1947: Correctional Industries became operational.
+- 1947: Correctional Industries begins operations.
 Renamed Prison Industry Authority in 1983, CALPIA is designed to teach employable skills to incarcerated people, by partnering with representatives of private industry and labor.

-- 1950: California Medical Facility begins operation at Terminal Island.
-The new facility provides treatment for mentally impaired and chronically ill inmates.
+- 1950: California Medical Facility begins operation at Terminal Island, offering treatment for mentally impaired and chronically ill.
 Facility moved to Vacaville in 1955.

 - 1953: California Youth Authority established.
 Group counseling first established at Folsom Prison, rolling out at all prisons (except CMF) by 1954.